-Lateral Acceleration Sensor: This sensor supplies all the important information about what the car is doing to the control unit.
-Think of it as the sensor in your smart phone that detects shake, tilt, and other movement.
+This sensor supplies all the important information about what the car is doing to the control unit.
+Think of it as the sensor in your smartphone that detects shake, tilt, and other forms of movement.
 When the car tilts when going around a corner, the lateral acceleration sensor is what detects it.

-Hydraulic pump: The hydraulic pump serves a dual purpose.
-It uses hydraulic pressure hoses to power both the power steering as well as the dynamic drive valve body.
-By keeping constant high pressure on the valve body, the system can have a quick response time when diverting fluid to and from the sway bars.
+The hydraulic pump serves a dual purpose.
+It uses hydraulic pressure hoses to power both the power steering and the dynamic drive valve body.
+By keeping constant high-pressure on the valve body, the system can have a quick response time when diverting fluid to and from the sway bars.
 The pump is also equipped with a small accumulator bulb in order to supply pressure immediately to the system.

 Now when going through a corner the system uses the steering angle sensor, lateral-acceleration sensor, and the Dynamic Stability Control Module to determine how much pressure to apply to the sway bar, Voila!
 BMW Dynamic Drive.

 Servicing and Diagnosing BMW Dynamic Drive problems